isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/Sharing a Partnership Proposal.md

 SingPass log-in is used purely to authenticate your identity.
 Your personal information is hence not used to pre-fill the submission fields.

-### 5. What if I want to submit partnership proposal in another format rather than written text?
+### 5. What if I want to share my partnership proposal in another format rather than written text?

 You are welcome to submit additional information in various formats.
 If you wish to submit a video proposal, you may do so by uploading a word document with a link to your video.
 Do note that you would still need to fill in the form's mandatory submission fields.